Tanner Fritz

-Tanner Fritz (born August 20, 1991) is a Canadian professional ice hockey forward for the Hartford Wolf Pack of the American Hockey League (AHL).
+Tanner Fritz (born August 20, 1991) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played under contract with HC Dinamo Minsk of the Kontinental Hockey League (KHL).

 Playing career

 Amateur

 Fritz played for the Grande Prairie Storm of the Alberta Junior Hockey League for four years.
 While playing with the Storm, he graduated from Grande Prairie St. Joseph High School in 2009 and was named the 2011 AJHL MVP after leading the team in points and ranking fourth in the league.
 He then attended Ohio State University, and played for the Ohio State Buckeyes men's ice hockey team.
 Fritz stated that he became interested in Ohio State after his cousin, Daymen Rycroft, began his freshman season there.